-While I agree that the situation in maritime industry is not as bad as the example above.
+While I agree that the situation in the maritime industry is not as bad as the example above.
 But it is not as promising as the airline industry.

-So why not learn few lessons from air crash investigations, which may equally be applicable to maritime industry.
+So why not learn few lessons from air crash investigations, which may equally be applicable to the maritime industry.

 On 25th January 1990, at 1508 Hrs LT, Flight 52 left Medellin and was bound for Norfolk in the US.
 Flight 52 arrived over Norfolk around 1903 Hrs LT.

 From 1903 Hrs to 2115 Hrs, the flight had to wait and circle around because of traffic congestion.
 The problem was that flight 52 was running out of fuel.